chrispipito/domain-driven-design-learning/README.md

 ## Contributing

 Contributions are welcomed from the community.
-If you would like to add new tutorials, sample projects, or to suggest improvements, please refer to the process for contributing in the contributions section.
+If you would like to add new tutorials, sample products/projects, or to suggest improvements, please refer to the process for contributing in the contributions section.

 ## Feedback and Support